mehince/group-1-capstone/README.md

 # Data Analysis

+We used three high-priority metrics to focus our analysis.
+These metrics were:
+* Highest-rated movie genres
+* Budget-to-box office ratio
+* Which production studios gross the highest
+  * Which genres of movies these production studios produce.

+We cleaned, aggregated, and normalized data from Box Office Mojo, The Numbers, and the Internet Movie Database (IMDB) to calculate these metrics and create recommendations for Computer Vision.
+We also used hypothesis testing to determine whether Computer Vision should market their movies in the international or domestic spaces.

 # Statistical Communication

 After identifying **animation** as the genre Computer Vision should pursue, we wanted to explore the difference between the genre's foreign and domestic gross.
 Specifically, we hypothesize that the animation genre will gross higher internationally than domestically.
 Based on the results of the test we can determine where to best spend marketing efforts to maximize profitability.